 Publication is not required, but the strongest candidates will be those with the strongest records of publication.

-- Do I need to send letters of recommendation or transcripts?
+- Do I need to send reference letters or transcripts?

-Applications must include two letters of recommendation, one of which should directly address the applicant’s teaching ability.
-Applications must also include a cover letter, curriculum vitae, 8-10 page writing sample, and unofficial transcripts from your graduate degree.
+Applications must include two reference letters, one of which should directly address the applicant’s teaching ability.
+Applications must also include a one-page cover letter, curriculum vitae, 8-10 page writing sample, and unofficial transcripts from your graduate degree.
 PLEASE NOTE: We only require two reference letters for this application, but the hiring system is pre-set at three references.
 For your third reference, you may enter my name, title, and email address (Tory Weber, Associate Director, Kenyon Review, firstname.lastname@example.org).

-- How should my references submit letters of recommendation?
+- How should my references submit reference letters?

-- Do my letters of recommendation need to come from professors or teachers who know my writing?
+- Do my reference letters need to come from professors or teachers who know my writing?

 - May I submit a writing sample that is slightly longer than 10 pages?